IvonneBenitesRodriguez/objects/README.md

 ### ⭐️ Key Features <a name="key-features"></a>
 -  Making use of properties, and its methods.
 -  Using template literals.
+-  Creating a Blueprint of the object.
+-  Creating new versions of the object only using the Blueprint already created.
+-  Using class, constructor, new keywords.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>